wjandrea/what-bash/README.md

         definition: alias ll='ls -alF'
 ```

 Note that the source of a function can be traced, but not an alias. `what` basically guesses at alias sources.
-Specifically, it tries to find the source in the most common files, using a regex.
+Specifically, it tries to find the alias name in the most common files, using a regex.
+It doesn't look at the definition, for example:

 ```none
 $ alias ll='do_something_else'